SoK: Unintended Interactions among Machine Learning Defenses and Risks: Framework

 Memorization is measured with respect to a \emph{single data record} in $\dtrain$. \begin{arxiv} Multiple data records can be memorized simultaneously, e.g. a small set of outliers. \end{arxiv} We categorize memorization into:

-\begin{enumerate}[leftmargin=*,leftmargin=*,wide, labelwidth=!, labelindent=0pt] \item \textbf{Data Record Memorization.} For classifiers, $\model$ tends to memorize entire data records and their corresponding labels, especially for outliers, mislabeled records, or those belonging to long-tail of $\dtrain$'s distribution~\cite{feldmanLongTail,zhang2017understanding,arpitMemorization}.
-This memorization is essential for $\model$ to achieve high accuracy on $\dtest$~\cite{brownMemorization}.
+\begin{enumerate}[leftmargin=*,leftmargin=*,wide, labelindent=0pt] \item \textbf{Data Record Memorization.} For classifiers, $\model$ tends to memorize entire data records and their corresponding labels, especially for outliers, mislabeled records, or those belonging to long-tail of $\dtrain$'s distribution~\cite{feldmanLongTail,zhang2017understanding,arpitMemorization}.
+This \textit{label-only memorization} is essential for $\model$ to achieve high accuracy on $\dtest$~\cite{brownMemorization}.
 Furthermore, memorized data records exhibit a higher influence on observables.

 For generative models, which have low overfitting, memorization of entire data records results in their verbatim replication as seen in language and text-to-image diffusion models~\cite{extractlm,secretSharer,extractDiffusion,memorizationGenerative,memorizationGenerative}.
-This is influenced by the presence of duplicate data records in $\dtrain$ and generative model's large capacity~\cite{extractDiffusion,secretSharer,kandpal2022deduplicating}. \item \textbf{Attribute Memorization.} $\model$ can selectively memorize specific attributes from $\dtrain$, which is essential for accurate predictions~\cite{stableFeatures,mahajan2021connection}.
+This is influenced by the presence of duplicate data records in $\dtrain$ and generative model's large capacity~\cite{extractDiffusion,secretSharer,kandpal2022deduplicating}.
+Several metrics such as \textit{exposure}, \textit{k-Eidetic memorization}, and \textit{counterfactual memorization} have been used for generative models.

+\item \textbf{Attribute Memorization.} $\model$ can selectively memorize specific attributes from $\dtrain$, which is essential for accurate predictions~\cite{stableFeatures,mahajan2021connection}.
 There are two types of attributes which can be memorized by $\model$: \textit{stable attributes}, which remain consistent despite changes in data distributions or \textit{spurious attributes} which change $\model$'s prediction with change in distribution. $\model$'s generalization is better when it prioritizes learning stable attributes~\cite{stableFeatures}. \end{enumerate}